jmersonuo/jmersonuo.github.io/StoryMaps/map-journal-tutotial.md

 In the map editor, you can customize the maps that used in your story.
 ### 1. Change the basemap ###

 As a novice cartographer, select one of the 12 provided basemaps.
-For this demo, we are going to choose "terrain", to emphasise the topography, while maintaining a neutral background that our data points will stand out on.
+For this demo, we are going to choose "Terrain with Labels", to emphasise the topography, while maintaining a neutral background that our data points will stand out on.

 <img src="https://jmersonuo.github.io/StoryMaps/img/Basemaps.JPG" width ="334px">

-In the furutre, you can learn how to [customize](https://www.esri.com/arcgis-blog/products/developers/mapping/design-custom-basemaps-with-the-new-arcgis-vector-tile-style-editor/) basemaps.
+In the furutre, you could learn how to [customize](https://www.esri.com/arcgis-blog/products/developers/mapping/design-custom-basemaps-with-the-new-arcgis-vector-tile-style-editor/) basemaps.

 <img src="https://www.esri.com/arcgis-blog/wp-content/uploads/2018/05/vse-1920x1080.png" height ="250px">

 ### 2. Add data manually (add points from the novel) ###

 1. Click "Add" > "Add Map Notes".
 You can change the name of they layer.
-I am not going to.
+We are just going to leave it for now.
 The templates will give you different map symbols to choose from.
-I am going to leave it with the default, "Map Notes".
+We are going to leave it with the default, "Map Notes".
-2. Click on a template from the Add Feature's menu.
-Notice that you can create features that are point, line, and area types.
+2. Notice that you can create features that are point, line, and area types.
 We are going to use a point feature using "Stickpin".
 3. Pan and zoom to the desired location and click on the map to add a pin.
 4. Set the pin's title and description.
 You can even add an image here.
 The map is interactive, so you are adding information that will exist in a popup on the pin.
 5. Optionally change the symbol.
 Notice there are *dozens* of options to choose from.